mkejeiri/Events-sourcing/README.md

 Next, a few considerations that can have substantial effects on **transactional semantics**, **system reliability**, and **system efficiency**.

-- **durability**: messages may be kept in memory, written to disk, or even committed to a database if the need for reliability indicates a more resource-intensive solution.
+- **Durability**: messages may be kept in memory, written to disk, or even committed to a database if the need for reliability indicates a more resource-intensive solution.

 - **Security policies**: we define which application should have access to the same messages.